h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_44_explanation.md

 ### Decision Tree Structures

 **Visualization Improvements**: The decision tree visualizations have been updated to display with the root node at the top, growing downwards for better readability.
 Additionally, the leaf node labels now use clean, sequential numbering instead of memory addresses for improved clarity.

+**Complete Visualization Set**: The analysis generates 15 comprehensive visualizations covering all aspects of decision tree construction, optimization, and algorithm comparison.

 #### Original Decision Tree
 ![Original Decision Tree](../Images/L6_3_Quiz_44/original_decision_tree.png)